From paint to pixel

 Served as a juror for Reading Is Fundamental annual poster contest

-Taught illustation at the Corcoran Gallery of Art in Washington, DC
+Taught illustration at the Corcoran Gallery of Art in Washington, DC

 Contributed over 2,000 illustrations published by The Washington Post